arifrazakh/Coop-MAPPO-IoV/README.md

 - Python 3.x
 - Jupyter / IPython for notebook execution
 - PyTorch
-- RLlib with Torch backend
+- Ray RLlib with Torch backend
 - NumPy / Pandas
 - Matplotlib
+- Gymnasium
 - SUMO-related preprocessing or trace-generation dependencies, depending on the workflow

 A standard setup is: